pulumi/foundational-training/module-16-advance-cicd/exercises/README.md

 ## Module 16 - Advanced CI/CD - **Exercise 3**

-**🎯 Goal**: Identify when a drift has occurred in their infrastructure via an Actions cronjob.
+**🎯 Goal**: Identify when a drift has occurred via an Actions cronjob.
 **🎬 Steps**:

-1. Trigger the drift detection manually:
- a.
-In the console, add a tag to one of your Pulumi-defined AWS resources.
- b.
-Run `pulumi update --refresh -y`
-2. Add a cronjob to your workflow named `drift.yml` that runs every 5 minutes.
+1. Create a new Workflow that runs every 5 minutes
-    Hint: The cronjob does a preview with the `expect-no-changes: true` flag.
-3. Commit the changes by creating a feature branch and PR.
+2. Ensure the job does the equivalent of `pulumi preview --refresh --expect-no-changes`
+    Hint: you the CLI command to manually test drift detection.
+3. Trigger the Workflow (one option is to delete one of the bucket resources)
-4. Run the drift detection action from the browser.
+4. Reconcile the state
-5. Modify a resource's tag and re-run the action.

 ---